DanielRoeder1/Retrieval_Training/src/configs/README.md

 #### Q_model:
 - path: Hugginface name or local path to query encoder model (required) (str)
 - special_tokens: The special tokens that are supposed to be addded to the tokenizer List(str)
+- model_args: Additional arguments set for the specific model (dct)
 #### D_model:
 - see q_model with the difference that it is not required
 #### Training: